Title II Funding

 • Training in the use of data and assessments to improve instruction and student outcomes.

-• Applies only to K5 and above certified staff (teachers and administrators)
+• Only for K5 and above certified staff (teachers and administrators)

-• Does not apply to professional development that is entirely religious in nature (e.g., a conference entirely about teaching Bible)
+• professional development that is entirely religious in nature (e.g., a conference specifically about Biblical Worldview Teaching)

 • Travel insurance/upgrades